datacamp-content-public/Intro-to-Data-Manipulations-in-R-/slides/chapter_2_0ed98b6894feb9bace7e6ceb86591dbc.md

 - The steps that were followed to produced an output cannot be clearly tracked, so it is is difficult to find out what is wrong or incomplete.

-- Frequently, repetitive operations needs to be done as the data gets updated (e.g. produce new pivot tables).

 - If you want to change the layout of your data table, doing so can be quite cumbersome and time-consuming.

+- Frequently, repetitive operations needs to be done as the data gets updated (e.g. produce a new pivot tables).

 `@script`